PsiUpsilonEI/Bylaws/README.md

 2. Any member may be suspended or expelled by a Class C vote after two weeks of consideration by the brotherhood.
 A suspended or expelled member loses all rights and privileges of membership in the chapter.
 3. Any member who commits a felony while on Fraternity property, or while conducting Fraternity business may be subject to an immediate expulsion by a Class J vote.
 4. A person who has been suspended may return to their previously held status of membership following reactivation upon approval by a Class B vote.
 5. A person who has been expelled must petition the Judicial Committee for the return of active membership by a Class J vote.
-Following Judicial Committee’s approval they can regain active membership following a Class B vote.
+Following Judicial Committee’s approval they can regain active membership following a Class C vote.

 ## Article IX: Housing